Dorianteffo/impact_analysis-SQL-Powerbi/README.md

 # Executive summary

-* In this project, we used SQL (With clause, Window functions,Inner Join, Group By, Order by, ) for the data cleaning, the Exploratory Data Anaysis, and the Impact analysis (before & after)of the changes.
+* In this project, we used SQL (CTEs, Window functions,Inner Join, Group By, Order by, ) for the data cleaning, the Exploratory Data Anaysis, and the Impact analysis (before & after)of the changes.
 We also used PowerBI (DAX) to build the visualizations.
 * We found the impact in percentage of changes introduced in June 2020, and the part of the business which were the most impacted by those changes.
 *  We also gave advices to the business for future introduction of similar updates.